 Typical entry requirements

-An upper second-class honours degree or equivalent in Environmental Sciences, Geography, Zoology, Oceanography, Biology, Geology, Physics.
+An upper second-class honours degree or an equivalent standard in other qualifications approved by the University in Environmental Sciences, Geography, Zoology, Oceanography, Biology, Geology, Physics.

-Applicants with an upper second-class honours degree or equivalent in Engineering, Environmental Engineering, Civil Engineering or Mathematics may be asked to attend an interview.
+Applicants with an upper second-class honours degree or an equivalent standard in other qualifications approved by the University in Engineering, Environmental Engineering, Civil Engineering or Mathematics may be asked to attend an interview.

-A first class honours degree or equivalent and interview are normally required for applicants with a Social Science, Law, Management, Computing or Arts-Humanities degree.
+A first class honours degree or an equivalent standard in other qualifications approved by the University, and interview are normally required for applicants with a Social Science, Law, Management, Computing or Arts-Humanities degree.

 Students holding qualifications in such non-Science or non-Engineering based subjects areas are normally only eligible to apply for the MSc Integrated Environmental Studies (from the five Environmental Science MSc courses available).
 Applications are assessed on an individual basis and we encourage candidates with alternative qualifications plus relevant experience in the environmental sector to apply.

-Applicants whose first language is not English will be required to demonstrate that they have sufficient command of English to undertake the course, for example, through an overall IELTS test score of 6.5 (with a minimum of 5.5 in every component) or its approved equivalent.
+Applicants whose first language is not English will be required to demonstrate that they have sufficient command of English to undertake the course, for example, through an overall IELTS test score of 6.5 (with a minimum of 5.5 in every component) or an equivalent standard in other qualifications approved by the University.

 Intake: 30-35 across all Environmental Management pathways